Löwenstein Family, circa 1915

 This links to my digital family photo albums.
 It includes most of the older photos that I am lucky enough to have along with a selection of more recent ones.
 The main focus is on the Rafael, Baer, Krieger and Löwenstein families from the 1920s onwards.

 A request to all relatives: One of my goals for my family history research is to build a story about each individual family member.
-Family photographs provide another important connection to each invdividual.
+Family photographs provide another important connection to each individual.
 Please consider sharing with me any special family photos, both old and more recent, that you may have.
 With your permission, I will also include them in the Photos section of this web site.
 Thank you.

 About me and my research

-My interest in family history began about ten years ago when I was 13.
+My interest in family history began in 1997 when I was 13.
 It started with a family tree that was put together for a Löwenstein family reunion in 1993.
 I came across the tree a few years later and started asking my grandmother, Lorie Krieger, questions about her parents and their cousins.
 At the same time, I discovered the resources of the LDS Family History Centers and JewishGen.
 Its Family Finder connected me to a number of fellow researchers and distant relatives around the globe.
 One of them, Werner Frank, provided me with a family tree going back to the 1600s.
 By this point I was hooked.
 Thanks to the help of many cousins I have gained a better understanding of where my ancestors came from and what their lives were like.
-Additional insight into their lives has come from a variety of records, which are still preserved in archives in the U.S, Germany and Italy.
+Additional insight into their lives has come from a variety of records, which are still preserved in archives in the U.S., Germany and Italy.

 Most of my research efforts to this point have been focused on my maternal ancestors.
 My mother's father, Alex (Axel) Rafael, was born in 1921 in Gablonz, Czechoslovakia.
-Most of his ancestors had lived in Bohemia and Moravia for centuries.
-His maternal grandmother however was born in Hamburg, Germany.
+His ancestors had lived in Bohemia and Moravia for centuries.
+His paternal grandmother however was born in Hamburg, Germany.
 He immigrated to the US in 1938, followed by his parents and sister in 1940, after they spent almost two years in Port-au-Prince, Haiti.
 My grandmother, Lorie Krieger, was born in Munich, although both of her parents were born in Weingarten, Baden.
 She was lucky enough to get out of Germany in February 1940 with her parents, Meta and Siegfried, and grandmother, Ida Baer.

-Both of my grandparents lost aunts, uncles and cousins in the Holocaust along with a great number of more distant relatives.
+Both of my maternal grandparents lost aunts, uncles and cousins in the Holocaust along with a great number of more distant relatives.
 I feel it is especially important to remember the stories of these lost individuals and their communities.
 Furthermore, the relatives that were able to emigrate from Germany and the rest of Europe were scattered around the globe.
-Today descendants of these families live in the US, Canada, Argentina, Israel, South Africa, France, England, and Australia, among other places.
+Today descendants of these families live in the U.S., Canada, Argentina, Israel, South Africa, France, England, and Australia, among other places.
 These are families that share a common past and that constituted a vibrant part of their communities that were torn apart.

 If you have any questions, I'd be glad to answer them.
 Thank you for your interest in my research.